-"Extended Zone 1" is 0 when the AR is in LO or Disabled and 1 when the AR is in Reset.
+The "Extended Zone 1" is 0 when Autoreclose is in Lockout or Disabled and 1 when Autoreclose is in Reset.

 - 1. When "Extended Zone 1" is 0, the distance functions shall be set to normal underreach Zone 1 setting. - 2.
 When "Extended Zone 1" is 1, the distance functions may be set to Extended Zone 1 Reach, which is an overreaching setting. - 3.
 During a reclose cycle, "Extended Zone 1" goes to 0 as soon as the first CLOSE BREAKER signal is issued (AR SHOT COUNT > 0) and remains 0 until the recloser goes back to Reset.